 Stop apologizing for taking up space

-The pre-apology before the opinion.
+The apology that shows up before you have even said anything wrong.
 The qualification before the statement.
 The unnecessary hedge that softens the thing you are about to say before you say it.
 These habits signal that you believe your presence requires justification.
 It does not.
 You are in the room.
 You are allowed to have the thought.
 You are allowed to say it without a disclaimer attached to the front of it.

 This is not about being aggressive or dismissing other perspectives.
 It is about removing the signal that you are unsure whether you are allowed to be taking up the space you are in.
 That signal is picked up.
 It changes how people relate to what you say.
 The words are the same but the framing tells people how much weight to give them.
 Remove the apology and give your own words the weight they deserve.

-Think about the last time you pre-apologized for something you were about to say.
+Think about the last time you softened what you were about to say before you even said it.
+Added the qualifier.
+Started with sorry before you got to the point.
 What were you protecting yourself from?
-And did removing that protection actually produce the consequence you were trying to avoid?
+And did removing that protection ever actually produce the consequence you were afraid of?